 In early 2006, a donation of $50,000 from a California family broke the $20,000,000 mark in donations for the $27 million, 60,000 sq. ft.
 Creation Museum as AiG looked forward to a 2007 opening.2

 The teaching ministry continued its dramatic growth.
-In 2006, over 300 events in various cities were held (a single visit to one city might see up to six different speaking opportunities at an “event”—in front of six different audiences).
-AiG’s exceptional speakers included many with earned doctorates in a variety of fields, including one with a PhD in biology from an Ivy League school (read their bios and qualifications, and perhaps consider booking one or more of them for your church or group, at www.answersingenesis.org/outreach/speakers/).
+In 2006, over 300 events in various cities were held.
+A single visit to one city might see up to six different speaking opportunities at an “event”—in front of six different audiences.
+AiG’s exceptional speakers included many with earned doctorates in a variety of fields, including one with a PhD in biology from an Ivy League school (read their bios and qualifications, and perhaps consider scheduling one or more of them for your church or group).
 Also, several dozen Video Conference Volunteers were trained in the last half of the decade who began hosting AiG video seminars in small and large towns across America.

 Another major development in the ministry was occurring in 2006.
-The U.S. organization had expressed a concern about the renewal rate for subscribers to Creation magazine (more than 50% did not renew after one year).
-AiG–U.S. therefore conducted a statistically valid, scientific survey of its subscribers.
-The results indicated that a new magazine was needed, one which would emphasize the biblical worldview, would have widespread practical application, and would feature biblical and scientific articles on the origins issue.
+The US organization had expressed a concern about the renewal rate for subscribers to Creation magazine (more than 50% did not renew after one year).
+AiG–US therefore conducted a statistically valid, scientific survey of its subscribers.
+The results indicated that a new magazine was needed, one that would emphasize the biblical worldview, would have widespread practical application, and would feature biblical and scientific articles on the origins issue.

-While the intent was to offer both the Australian-published Creation magazine and the new U.S.-published Answers magazine (sometime in 2008 or 2009) as two options for its subscribers, irreconcilable differences arose concerning the printing and distribution of Creation magazine in the United States.
-AiG–U.S. as a result had to modify its strategic plan to offer just the new Answers magazine, rolling it out two–three years ahead of schedule.
-While this regretfully meant that Creation would no longer be distributed through AiG–U.S., the prospect of continuing subscriptions through the provision of a brand-new, culturally relevant, apologetics-based periodical (with an enhanced worldview emphasis) was exciting.
-AiG–U.S. was also very encouraged to learn of the excitement generated about the new magazine as expressed by overwhelmingly positive feedback from its subscribers.
+While the intent was to offer both the Australian-published magazine and the new US-published Answers magazine sometime in 2008 or 2009 as two options for its subscribers, irreconcilable differences arose concerning the printing and distribution of Creation magazine in the United States.
+AiG–US as a result had to modify its strategic plan to offer just the new Answers magazine, rolling it out two–three years ahead of schedule.
+While this regretfully meant that Creation would no longer be distributed through AiG–US, the prospect of continuing subscriptions through the provision of a brand-new, culturally relevant, apologetics-based periodical (with an enhanced worldview emphasis) was exciting.
+AiG–US was also very encouraged to learn of the buzz that was generated about the new magazine as expressed by overwhelmingly positive feedback from its subscribers.

-Meanwhile, the eight-person leadership team of AiG–U.S. (including the CEO/president) received the full, unqualified support of the U.S. board of directors, and has been complimented by the board for the vision, leadership, and performance of the fast-growing ministry.
+Meanwhile, the eight-person leadership team of AiG–US (including the CEO/president) received the full, unqualified support of the US Board of Directors, and had been complimented by the board for the vision, leadership, and performance of the fast-growing ministry.

 In January, AiG launched a new division that would expand the ministry’s international outreach: Answers Worldwide.
 Soon, this division was setting up apologetics training courses for Christian leaders who travelled to AiG from around the world, conducting speaking tours overseas, and increasing the number of translated materials and articles to 75-plus languages.

 Undoubtedly the highlight of the ministry’s relatively young life was the opening of the Creation Museum on May 28, 2007 attracting over 4,000 people (and about 60 protestors).
-On May 26 a private ribbon-cutting ceremony had been held; over 100 credentialed media attended either that day or at the public opening two days later.
-During this time, Ken Ham was interviewed on FOX–TV’s The O’Reilly Factor and FOX and Friends in the morning, CNN’s Situation Room with Wolf Blitzer, ABC-TV’s Good Morning America (which did a live broadcast remote at the museum), and several dozen other outlets.
+On May 26, a private ribbon-cutting ceremony had been held; over 100 credentialed media attended either that day or at the public opening two days later.
+During this time, Ken Ham was interviewed on FOX–TV’s The O’Reilly Factor and FOX and Friends in the Morning, CNN’s Situation Room with Wolf Blitzer, ABC-TV’s Good Morning America (which did a live broadcast remote at the museum), and several dozen other outlets.
 In addition to the many British and Australian correspondents who came to the museum in its opening weeks, multiple media representatives from countries like Switzerland and Japan toured the museum and filed stories.
-Major stories eventually appeared in all of America’s leading newspapers, each of them highlighting the high-tech nature of the center (from its state-of-the-art planetarium, to its SFX Theater and animatronics).
+Major stories eventually appeared in all of America’s leading newspapers, each of them highlighting the high-tech nature of the center, from its state-of-the-art planetarium, to its SFX Theater and first-rate animatronics.

 Another highlight of 2007 was the amount of traffic to AiG’s website.
-On one day alone in 2007, 94,000 visitors/343,000 page views were recorded in a 24-hour period—a phenomenal figure for a ministry.
+On one day alone in 2007, 94,000 visitors and 343,000 page views were recorded in a 24-hour period—a phenomenal figure for any ministry.

-With many Saturdays in 2007 seeing guests numbering 3,000–4,000, the museum had its 250,000 visitor come through in early November (almost seven months ahead of projections).
-In May 2008, a petting zoo opened across the lake from the museum, plus new restrooms and two cafes were added to accommodate some large crowds (usually on Saturdays), and 660 parking spots were being planned.
+With many Saturdays in 2007 seeing guests numbering 3,000–4,000, the museum had its 250,000 visitor come through in early November, almost seven months ahead of projection.
+In May 2008, a petting zoo opened across the lake from the museum, plus new restrooms and two cafes were added to accommodate some large crowds (usually on Saturdays), and additional parking spots were being planned.
 Extended opening hours for Friday and Saturday were also instituted.

 The atheist professor wrote an item that was even worse in its reporting.
-In a blog column with a headline wrongly blaring that a young student in his group was “Expelled from the Creation Museum,” the professor was not exhibiting careful research; see our report on that very unusual day at http://blogs.answersingenesis.org/aroundtheworld/2009/08/08/the-day-285-atheistsagnostics-visited-the-creation-museum/.
+In a blog column with a headline wrongly blaring that a young student in his group was “Expelled from the Creation Museum,” the professor was not exhibiting careful research; see our report on that very unusual day at this blog post.

-As the press conference was being held, AiG launched a new website of ArkEncounter.com, where a brief video and articles related to the Ark project were posted.
+As the press conference was being held, AiG launched a new website, ArkEncounter.com, where a brief video and articles related to the Ark project were posted.

 With only five years under its belt, AiG’s Answers magazine was the recipient of the “Award of Excellence” by the Evangelical Press Association (EPA).
 Answers was recognized as #1 overall in the esteemed “General” category.
 It was also commended in other categories related to the quality of writing and artwork.